Winifred Nicholson + the Window (online)

 Register InterestCourse details

-The four days will combine live learning via Zoom with Alice and your group with self study time.
-There will be exercises set by Alice to ensure this time is structured and fruitful.
-The Zoom session will be recorded and you will have access to these for 6 months after the course.
-A private Facebook group will be a space for all eight students to connect with each other and share progress during the course.
+The four days will combine live learning via Zoom with Alice and your fellow students, with self study time.
+There will be exercises set by Alice to ensure this study time is structured and fruitful.

 You will need to gather together your own materials for the course and have access to the internet.
 We will have staff on hand to assist with your connecting on Zoom.
 You will receive a comprehensive handbook on setting up ready for the course covering equipment and materials.